-Energy Handle changed its focus following the implementation of various organization changes in 2020.
-Its three business units the development department, EPC as well as power plants O&M have been functioning independently, drawing upon their strengths whenever they are needed.
+Energy Handle changed its focus following the implementation of various organizational changes in 2020.
+It has three business units: the development department, EPC as well and power plants O&M. These three departments have been functioning independently, drawing upon their strengths whenever we need them.
 We inquired about how they set up their O&M company specifically.
-How can you make O&M an added value service instead of an issue center?
+How can you make O&M an added-value service instead of an issue center?

 This kind of laissez-faire attitude resulted in a decline in the equipment.
-The results of this negligence resulted in a unique business opportunity for businesses like ours to restore older machines and bring them up to the standards of industry.
+The results of this negligence resulted in a unique business opportunity for businesses like ours.
+In order to restore older machines and bring them up to the standards of the industry.
 It’s not the sort of work we’d prefer to be doing.
-Thankfully, this approach is now largely out of fashion since the solar industry has grown and the majority of people have realized the benefits of a long-term, strategic approach to maintenance and operations (O&M) which doesn’t compromise plant health in order to gain short-term benefits.
+Thankfully, this approach is now largely out of fashion since the solar industry has grown.
+Also, the majority of people have realized the benefits of a long-term, strategic approach to maintenance and operations (O&M).
+Which doesn’t compromise plant health to gain short-term benefits.

 In the end, O&M is about two things.
 One is more evident while the other is less obvious.

-The main function in O&M is to make sure that the equipment operates to its maximum potential and that it is operating without risk, and all while staying within a sensible budget.
-A complete O&M program incorporates preventive, corrective , and predictive best practices to reduce downtime of the system, improve the efficiency of your equipment, and maximize its uptime and all without the need for truck rolls, or putting more safety at risk.
+The main function of O&M is to make sure that the equipment operates to its maximum potential.
+And ensure that it is operating without risk, all while staying within a sensible budget.
+A complete O&M program incorporates preventive, corrective, and predictive best practices to reduce downtime of the system.
+As well as improving the efficiency of your equipment, and maximizing its uptime.
+All of this is without the need for truck rolls, or putting more safety at risk.

-Another major function of O&M isn’t as well-known in order to keep the value of the asset to the highest value.
-To achieve this goal the most effective power plants O&M team performs the following:
+Another major function of O&M isn’t as well-known as keeping the value of the asset to the highest value.
+To achieve this goal the most effective power plant O&M team performs the following:

-- Respects warranties in accordance with the manual of the manufacturer.
+- Respects warranties by the manual of the manufacturer.

 - Determines and addresses the root cause of failures and other issues.